-- IChat forms must be filled out and cleared before parents are allowed to chaperone/drive. - Siblings are not allowed on field trips. - Only parents are allowed on field trips as chaperones. - Parents should not stop anywhere on the way to or from a site. - Parents should not be talking on their cell phones; it is a distraction while supervising/interacting with students. - Parents should not be showing videos in their cars or allowing video games. - Children are not allowed to have telephones, ipods, game systems, etc. on field trips. - All children who are required because of their size or age to have booster seats must have them; no exceptions. - Children may not sit in the front seat of a vehicle. - Many students have special dietary concerns, do not give snacks to students while driving on field trip. - We will not visit the gift shop.
+- IChat forms must be filled out and cleared before parents are allowed to chaperone/drive. - Siblings are not allowed on field trips.

+- Only parents are allowed on field trips as chaperones. - Parents should not stop anywhere on the way to or from a site. - Parents should not be talking on their cell phones; it is a distraction while supervising/interacting with students. - Parents should not be showing videos in their cars or allowing video games. - Children are not allowed to have telephones, ipods, game systems, etc. on field trips. - All children who are required because of their size or age to have booster seats must have them; no exceptions. - Children may not sit in the front seat of a vehicle. - Many students have special dietary concerns, do not give snacks to students while driving on field trip. - We will not visit the gift shop.
 Please do not buy any gifts for the students in your vehicle. - Students assigned to your vehicle must be with you at all times throughout the field trip.

-I, (driver's name) , understand that volunteers who have been designated to transport students are covered beyond d the primary coverage of their personal liability insurance by the liability section of the School System insurance p rogram.
-Drivers must rely on their own personal liability insurance for protection against negligence suits.
-Under the current interpretation of Michigan No-Fault Insurance a child's parents' insurance covers him/her in case of inj ury while riding in my automobile.
-Any driver and/or owner of a private automobile is responsible for liability incurred on an educational trip just as he or she would be in the normal operation of the vehicle.
-Liability insuran ce carried by the Board of Education provides secondary coverage beyond the limits carried on the private automo obile.
+I, (driver's name) , understand that volunteers who have been designated to transport students are cover red beyond the primary coverage of their personal liability insurance by the liability section of the School System in nsurance program.
+Drivers must rely on their own personal liability insurance for protection against negligence sui its.
+Under the current interpretation of Michigan No-Fault Insurance, a child's parents' insurance covers him/her in case of injury while riding in my automobile.
+Any driver and/or owner of a private automobile is responsible for or liability incurred on an educational trip just as he or she would be in the normal operation of the vehicle.
+Liabili ty insurance carried by the Board of Education provides secondary coverage beyond the limits carried on the priva ate automobile.
 Drivers are responsible for seeing that passengers are appropriately seated and use seat belts.
-Drivers must wear seat belts, may not smoke at all during the trip, and may not use cell phones while driving.
-I have a current valid Michigan driver's license # and a good driving record.
-Further, I carry liability insurance that is current in keep Turner, Tearry hability insurance that is earrent in keep ing with the ratio histiance law.
-X
+Dri ivers must wear seat belts, may not smoke at all during the trip, and may not use cell phones while driving.
+I have a current valid Michigan driver's licens Further, I carry liability insurance that is curre te #and a good driving record. ont in keeping with MI No Fault Insurance law. ¥ Signature of DRIVE ER Date